Make paella using the leftover veggies and meat or seafood from your fridge!

 - ¡Y listo! - a new dish from leftovers.

 Written by Beatriz Garcia, Founder of Clan Kitchen.
 About Beatriz:

 My name is Beatriz Garcia, I’m a mum and a housewife and I love my family more than anything.
 I want to cook them healthy meals they enjoy, and I want to do it quickly!
-Ever since becoming a mum I’ve found out how hard it is to find the time to do everything I need to!
+Ever since becoming a mum, I’ve found out how hard it is to find the time to do everything I need to!
 Children (and a husband) simply eat my time – but then when they want to eat food what’s left to do?

-To begin with I simply soldiered on, but I realised as I went that there were things I could do to make my life easier.
+To begin with, I simply soldiered on, but I realized as I went that there were things I could do to make my life easier.
 I’ve never been a cook or a chef but I make it my mission now to provide my family quality food they enjoy, and to do it quickly!
 I can’t do it for every meal obviously – there’s nothing wrong in sticking some fish fingers in the oven and boiling some peas, but I try as much as I can.

 Clan Kitchen spends a lot of time on the tools you need to cook well.
 Which Pots and Pans you use can make a difference to the speed of your cooking, and perhaps to how healthy it is.
 Some people even claim that cookware can affect the taste!